-43. Employees, other than casual employees, required to work on New Year's Day, Australia Day, Good Friday, Easter Monday, Labour Day, Anzac Day, Queen's Birthday, Melbourne Cup Day, Christmas Day, and Boxing Day, or any other day which may be by Act of Parliament or Proclamation substituted for any of the above-named holidays shall be paid a minimum of seven hours at ordinary rates plus ordinary rates for the actual time worked up to seven hours and double time for all time worked in excess of seven hours.
+- 43. Employees, other than casual employees, required to work on New Year's Day, Australia Day, Good Friday, Easter Monday, Labour Day, Anzac Day, Queen's Birthday, Melbourne Cup Day, Christmas Day, and Boxing Day, or any other day which may be by Act of Parliament or Proclamation substituted for any of the above-named holidays shall be paid a minimum of seven hours at ordinary rates plus ordinary rates for the actual time worked up to seven hours and double time for all time worked in - 43A.
+In connexion with the visit to Australia of Her Majesty Queen Elizabeth II., where a public holiday or public half-holiday is proclaimed by Order in Council throughout any municipality or part thereof, or within any defined area, such public holiday or public half-holiday shall, so far as such municipality or part thereof, or such defined area is concerned, be deemed to be included in the list of holidays prescribed in clause 43 hereof.